AlexStocks/redis-tool-set/readme.md

 * [redi-go-cluster](https://github.com/chasex/redis-go-cluster) - redis-go-cluster is a golang implementation of redis client based on Gary Burd's Redigo.
 It caches slot info at local and updates it automatically when cluster change.
 The client manages a connection pool for each node, uses goroutine to execute as concurrently as possible, which leads to its high efficiency and low lantency. star: 50(until 2016/06/09).
 * [go-sentinel](https://github.com/FZambia/go-sentinel) - Redis Sentinel support for redigo library. star: 5(until 2016/06/09).
 * [redis-failover](https://github.com/FZambia/go-sentinel) - Automatic redis monitoring and failover based on Go.(http://siddontang.com/2015/05/03/use-hashicorp-raft-to-build-a-redis-sentinel/)(lang:golang, star:66, 2016/09/23).
+* [miniredis](https://github.com/alicebob/miniredis) - Pure Go Redis test server, used in Go unittests.
+Sometimes you want to test code which uses Redis, without making it a full-blown integration test.
+Miniredis implements (parts of) the Redis server, to be used in unittests.(lang:golang, star:294, 2016/09/23)
+* [redeo](https://github.com/bsm/redeo) - High-performance framework for building redis-protocol compatible TCP servers/services.
+Optimised for speed!(lang:golang, star:108, 2016/09/23)
+* [libredis](https://github.com/therealbill/libredis) - Libredis is intended to be more than a simple client connection library.
+It will include Redis specific custom operations, Structures, and capabilities suitable for integrating with any Go code which interacts with Redis ranging from simple CRUD operations to service management.(lang:golang, star:8, 2016/09/23)
+* [go-redis](https://github.com/fiorix/go-redis) - go-redis is a Redis client library for the Go programming language.
+It's built on the skeleton of gomemcache.(lang:golang, star:39, 2016/09/23)
+* [goatee](https://github.com/johnernaut/goatee) - A Redis-backed notification server written in Go. goatee works by listening on a channel via Redis Pub/Sub and then sending the received message to connected clients via WebSockets.
+Clients may create channels to listen on by using the goatee client library.(lang:golang, star:270, 2016/10/02).
+* [juggler](https://github.com/PuerkitoBio/juggler) - Juggler implements highly decoupled, asynchronous RPC and pub-sub over websocket connections using redis as broker.
+It refers both to a websocket subprotocol and the implementation of a juggler server.
+The repository also contains implementations of the callee, broker and client roles.
+This is still experimental.
+Use at your own risk.
+Not battle-tested in production environment.
+API may change.
+Javascript (and other languages) client not implemented yet.(lang:golang, star:41, 2016/10/02).
+* [broadcaster](https://github.com/rubenv/broadcaster) - Package broadcaster implements a websocket server for broadcasting Redis pub/sub messages to web clients.(lang:golang, star:4, 2016/10/02).
+* [redisocket.v2](https://github.com/syhlion/redisocket.v2) - Base on gorilla/websocket & garyburd/redigo.(lang:golang, star:0, 2016/10/02).

 ---
 ## Redis Based Lock&Cache